 Screenings and preventive medicine help you stay on top of your health and identify issues early so you can get the care you need.
 Adults who are uninsured are more than four times likelier to receive no preventive care and have a greater risk of experiencing late-stage illness.
 One study found that uninsured women with breast cancer have a 49 percent higher risk of death than women who were insured.

 4. Having health insurance is required by law.

 Getting covered isn’t just good for your health — in California, it’s the law.
 The state’s individual mandate went into effect in 2020, requiring all adults and their dependents to enroll in health insurance.
 The purpose of the law is to increase the total number of Californians with health insurance in an effort to decrease the average cost of premiums.
 By ensuring that a large, diverse pool of healthy people pay into the system, the sickest, most in-need individuals can receive necessary care without making costs go out of control for everyone.

 If you choose to go without health insurance, you will face a penalty come tax time (unless you qualify for an exemption).
-In 2022, those penalties increased, adjusted for inflation.
+Each year, the penalty amount is adjusted for inflation.
 Penalties can be in the hundreds or even thousands of dollars, taking into account every adult and child in your household who goes uninsured.
-An uninsured family of four with a total household income of $75,000 may pay $2,400 in penalties in 2022.
-You can see what your tax penalty would be here.
+For tax year 2021, a family of four with a total household income of $75,000 would pay at least $2,400 in penalties for a full year without insurance.
+You can see what your tax penalty may be here.

 5. You will pay less for medical care — even before you meet your health insurance deductible.